 The “Notes” section for the Jumbo CD Specials on the Deposit Rates page states,

 Cannot be opened in the name of a trust.
 Consumer accounts only.

-The Deposit Account Disclosure also states that,
+The Deposit Account Disclosure states that,

 available is to have the interest credited to the CD quarterly.

 Accessing Funds Following Maturity

-I’ve seen how some banks that offer CDs online make the funding process easy by utilizing an ACH transfer, only to make gaining access to matured funds difficult.
-According to CSR, upon CD maturity, you can “send a secured message through the online banking platform with instructions to have your funds transmitted by ACH transfer or certified check.”
+KS StateBank has a relatively easy procedure to gain access to maturing funds.
+According to CSR, prior to the CD maturing, you can “send a secured message through the online banking platform with instructions to have your funds transmitted by ACH transfer or certified check.”
 When your CD is opened, an online banking account will automatically be opened for your convenience in contacting the Bank.

-Established in 1969 as Kansas State Bank of Manhattan, KS StateBank has grown to become the seventh largest bank in Kansas, with assets in excess of $2.3 billion and more than 27,000 customer accounts.
-In 2012, the Bank acquired Sonoran Bank, N.A.
-(Phoenix, AZ) occurred in 2012.
-In January 2015, the Bank re-branded and became KS StateBank, in an effort to better reflect the Bank’s increasing presence as an internet bank.
+Established in 1969 as Kansas State Bank of Manhattan, KS StateBank has grown to become the seventh largest bank headquartered in Kansas, with assets in excess of $2.3 billion and more than 27,000 customer accounts.
+In 2012, the Bank acquired Sonoran Bank, N.A., located in Phoenix, Arizona.
+The KS StateBank re-brand occurred in January 2015, in an effort to better reflect the Bank’s increasing presence as an internet bank.

-How the Internet CD Specials Compare
+How the CDs Compare

-The above rates are accurate as of 5/19/2017.
+The above information and rates are accurate as of 5/13/2022.